- Print

 - DarkLight

-Terraform is an open-source infrastructure as code (IaC) tool that was developed by HashiCorp.
+Terraform is an infrastructure as code (IaC) tool that was developed by HashiCorp.
 Instead of using imperative commands (step-by-step instructions), Terraform uses declarative code, “here’s what I want.”

 The Backblaze B2 Cloud Storage Terraform provider lets you create and manage application keys, buckets, and upload files.